-- 7.2.12 Non-Residential Real Estate Sign.
-Temporary pole, double post, or monument signs with copy on one or both sides located at the entry/egress point(s) of non-residential developments under construction and/or which have space for sale, rent or lease.
-These signs shall display the name of the project, price range, space remaining, name of the builder, and appropriate contact information (e.g. name, phone, office location).
-Each new non-residential project may have a Non-Residential Real Estate Sign at each entry/egress point to their respective community that is no more than ten (10) feet in height with a maximum ADA of sixty-four (64) square feet each.
-These signs shall be located outside right-of-way and situated so as not to interfere with driver/pedestrian line of sight. - 7.2.13 Residential Real Estate Sign.
+- 7.2.13 Residential Real Estate Sign.
 Temporary pole, double post, or monument signs with copy on one or both sides for each street frontage of the parcel of property/unit offered for sale, lease or rent.
 Signs shall be located on the lot for sale and only one sign per lot is permitted.
 The signs must be removed within thirty (30) days of closing of a contract on the property.
-Each lot may have a Residential Real Estate Sign at each entry/egress point to their respective community that is no more than ten (10) feet in height with a maximum ADA of six (6) square feet each.

-- 7.2.14 "Open House" signs, banners, seasonal or holiday signs, memorial signs, and any other temporary sign not listed herein shall conform to the standards established in Part 7.03.00 of the Zoning Code. - 7.2.15 Banners.
+Each lot may have a Residential Real Estate Sign at each entry/egress point to their respective community that is no more than ten (10) feet in height with a maximum ADA of six (6) square feet each. - 7.2.14 "Open House" signs, banners, seasonal or holiday signs, memorial signs, and any other temporary sign not listed herein shall conform to the standards established in Part 7.03.00 of the Land DevelopmentZoning (Code. - 7.2.15 Banners.
 Banners shall be permitted as temporary or permanent decorative elements and may be used as signage in addition to other signage allowances.
 The Community Park and the Village Center shall be allowed banners as a part of the streetscape and such banners may be located on individual poles, light poles, building facades, or other architectural or streetscape element.
 Banners may bear the logo of the development, or seasonal or event logo as decorative elements, or messages of public information.
 Banners may carry sponsors' names in conjunction with special events.
 Banners shall not be considered signage.
 There shall be no limit on the number of banners or flags allowed per parcel.
 Temporary banners may span privately owned streets as long as a minimum vertical clearance of eighteen (18) feet is maintained above vehicular use areas and a minimum vertical clearance of ten (10) feet is maintained above pedestrian use areas.